thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## Done!
 ```
 2. Please create an account and obtain an API key from https://pubmed.ncbi.nlm.nih.gov/ (Login > Account Settings > API Key Management)
-3. Please create an account and obtain an API key from https://huggingface.co (Login > Settings > Access Tokens)
+3. Please create an account and obtain an API key from https://huggingface.co (Login > Settings > Access Tokens, then configure your access token/key to "Make calls to the serverless Inference API" and "Make calls to Inference Endpoints")
 4. Please create an account and obtain an API key from https://biolm.ai/ (Login > Account > API Tokens)

 Keep your API keys (long sequences of numbers and letters, like a password) handy for use in these analyses.